tsuru/tsuru/docs/build.rst

 =============

-Now that you have ``api`` and ``collector`` properly installed, and you :doc:`configured tsuru </config>`, you're four steps away from running it.
+Now that you have ``api`` and ``collector`` properly installed, and you :doc:`configured tsuru </config>`, you're three steps away from running it.

 1. Start mongodb